 When Execution Breaks Down Despite Capable Teams

-Operational failure is rarely a capability issue.
+Execution failure is rarely a capability issue.

-It’s a synchronization issue.
+It’s a coordination and synchronization issue under pressure.

 This work restores execution reliability by stabilizing how leaders communicate, decide, and hold accountability under pressure.